-These can be more of a problem after brachytherapy.
+These can be a problem after brachytherapy.
 If you already have difficulties passing urine, you will not usually have brachytherapy, as it may make bladder problems worse.

-You may see some blood in your urine and semen for a few weeks after treatment.
+It is normal to see some blood in your urine and semen for a few weeks after treatment.
 If bleeding gets worse or you have large clots, tell your doctor straight away.
 Drinking plenty of water helps flush your bladder and prevent blood clots.